 Before the United States Bureau of Engraving and Printing (BEP) began printing postage stamps, contracts had been awarded to private companies for the production of stamps.

 The BEP was established in 1862, following the outbreak of the Civil War.
 When the firing on Fort Sumter began, the nation was already on the verge of bankruptcy and was in no position to finance a war.
 This matter, along with other war issues, prompted President Lincoln to call a special session of Congress.
-During this session, Secretary of the Treasury Salmon P. Chase suggested issuing non-interest bearing notes that would circulate as money and a system of domestic taxation.
+During this session, secretary of the Treasury Salmon P. Chase suggested issuing noninterest-bearing notes that would circulate as money and a system of domestic taxation.

-That same year, the President appointed a commissioner of internal revenue, who was given the authority to assess, levy, and collect taxes.
+Congress adopted the Chase plan, and as a result, the first government-issued paper money came into existence.
+That same year, the president appointed a commissioner of internal revenue, who was given the authority to assess, levy, and collect taxes.
 Items such as medicine, perfume, cosmetics, alcohol, and tobacco were taxed, and stamps were provided as proof of collection of the tax.
 The BEP began by printing only the beer and cigar stamps, but by 1878, nearly all revenue stamps were produced by them.